MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

 ## PowerShell cmdlets

 PowerShell comes with hundreds of preinstalled commands.
 PowerShell command are called cmdlets;
-pronounced as "command-lets".
+pronounced as _command-lets_.

-The name of each cmdlet consists of a "Verb-Noun" pair; for example `Get-Process`.
+The name of each cmdlet consists of a _Verb-Noun_ pair.
+For example, `Get-Process`.
 This naming convention makes it easier to understand what the cmdlet does.
 It also makes it easier to find the command you're looking for.
 When looking for a cmdlet to use, you can filter on the verb or noun.

 ### Using cmdlets to explore PowerShell

 When you first pick up PowerShell, it might feel intimidating as there seems to be so much to learn.
-However, PowerShell is designed to help you learn a little at a time, as you need it.
+PowerShell is designed to help you learn a little at a time, as you need it.

 PowerShell includes cmdlets that help you discover PowerShell.
 Using these three cmdlets, you can discover what commands available, what they do, and what types they operate on.

 - `Get-Verb`.
 Running this command returns a list of verbs that most commands adhere to.
-  Additionally, the response describes what these verbs does.
-As most commands follow this naming, it sets expectations on what a command does, which helps you select the appropriate command but also what to name a command, should you be creating one.
+  The response includes a description of what these verbs do.
+As most commands follow this naming, it sets expectations on what a command does.
+This helps you select the appropriate command and what to name a command, should you be creating one.
 - `Get-Command`.
 This command retrieves a list of all commands installed on your machine.
 - `Get-Member`.
 It operates on object based output and is able to discover what object, properties and methods are available for a command.